How To Seal Cut Ends Of Pressure Treated Lumber?

 have for you today thanks for watching

-KILZ General Purpose Exterior Latex Primer/Sealer, White, 1 Gallon
+KILZ 2 Multi-Surface Stain Blocking Interior/Exterior Latex Primer/Sealer, White, 1 quart

-- This is a 1-gallon can of KILZ General Purpose Exterior Latex Primer Sealer for exterior surfaces in white.
+- This is a 1-quart can of KILZ 2 Latex Water-Based Primer, Sealer, and Stainblocker for interior and exterior surfaces in white.
 Covers approximately 300-400 square feet per gallon.

 - Use on properly prepared surfaces free of dust, grease, chalk, mold, rust and peeling paint.
 Mix well before using.
 Apply with brush, roller, or spray.

-- KILZ General Purpose Exterior Primer Sealer dries to touch in 30 minutes and dries to recoat in one hour.
+- KILZ 2 dries to touch within 30 minutes and ready to recoat in an hour.